Witnesses recall deadly Friday night crash in Aurora

 The Anderson’s said their son saw one victim.

-“From the back seat he was like ‘look mom, they’re loading a little girl,'” Celena Anderson said.
+“From the back seat he was like ‘look mom, they’re loading a little girl,'” Celena said.

 “I saw a little girl in a pink dress and I think she was like four or five,” Gage Anderson said.